ravikumar-3481/Automatic-budget-calculator-/README.md

-# Automatic-budget-calculator-

-# ðŸ§¾ Auto Expense Calculator â€“ Simple Monthly Budget Planner
+# Auto Expense Calculator Simple Monthly Budget Planner

 ### What is this?